 Dr. Delcore’s surgery center has also been featured in two publications in 2017: The Deseret News, a newspaper in the Salt Lake City area, and ASC Focus, a magazine for members of the Ambulatory Surgery Center Association.
 Both articles focused on his transparent and affordable cash prices for surgery.

-Most recently in Becker’s ASC Review in August 2018, Dr. Delcore and Cedar Orthopaedic Surgery Center have been listed as one of 16 ASCs embracing price transparency.
+In August 2018, Becker’s ASC Review listed Dr. Delcore and Cedar Orthopaedic Surgery Center as one of 16 ASCs embracing price transparency.

 Most recently in Febuary 2020, Dr Delcore was referenced in the Salt Lake Tribune as one of the entrepreneurs in the marketplace helping healthcare reform in Utah with the affordable price transparency offered by his surgery center.